 Exercise (particularly resistance or weight training) also increases testosterone levels, which can help to protect brain cells and preserve cognitive function.

-People with dementia can also benefit from a regular programme of seated exercise sessions at home under supervision or with a supervised group at a local class.
-These exercises are aimed at building or maintaining muscle strength and balance, and are less strenuous than exercises in a standing position.
-They can be part of a developing programme, with the number of repetitions of each exercise increased over time.
+People with dementia can also benefit from a regular programme of seated exercise sessions, these exercises are aimed at building or maintaining muscle strength and balance, and are less strenuous than exercises in a standing position.